Trading Fees

 Referral rewards

-Referral rewards are a separate system from channel/widget fee-share.
+Referral rewards are a separate system from Signal Source attribution.
 A referral code can track referred users and reward/commission records where the referral product flow is enabled.

 Referral rewards do not add a separate fee to the trader.
 They are a partner-growth mechanism, not a plan or subscription system.